googleapis/google-cloud-java/README.md

 #### Preview

 Here's a snippet showing a simple usage example.
 The example shows how to detect the language of some text and how to translate some text.
-The example assumes that the `GOOGLE_API_KEY` is set and contains a valid API key.
-Alternatively, you can use the `apiKey(String)` setter in `TranslateOptions.Builder` to set the API key.
+The example assumes that either default application credentials or a valid api key are available.
+An api key stored in the `GOOGLE_API_KEY` environment variable will be automatically detected.
+Alternatively, you can use the `apiKey(String)` setter in `TranslateOptions.Builder`.
 Complete source code can be found at [DetectLanguageAndTranslate.java](./google-cloud-examples/src/main/java/com/google/cloud/examples/translate/snippets/DetectLanguageAndTranslate.java).

 ```java